 Go to the location where the CSV file is exported.

-The pgAdmin is the graphical user interface of PostgreSQL, using this you can perform all the tasks that you can do from the terminal or psql prompt.
-So here you will see how to export the database table to a CSV file.
+PgAdmin is the graphical user interface of PostgreSQL; using this, you can perform all the tasks that you can do from the terminal or psql prompt.
+Here, you will learn how to export a database table to a CSV file.

 - Open the pdAdmin application and connect to the server that you have created for PostgreSQL.

-- Then locate the database where your table exists as shown in the below picture.
+- Then locate the database where your table exists, as shown in the picture below.

-Now select the table that you want to export as a CSV file like the ‘books’ table in the above output.
-Next, right-click on that table, and you see the context menu appears then select the options Import/Export.
+Now, select the table you want to export as a CSV file, such as the ‘books’ table in the above output.
+Next, right-click on that table, and the context menu appears; then select the “Import/Export” option.

 An Import/Export dialog appears: